spotify/lingon/README.md

 If you already love middleman and Sprockets but want/need to use node.js, this might be interesting to you.

-*"Orangejuice"* because gulp and you know, it's healthy and tasty.
+The name *"Orangejuice"* because of gulp and you know, it's healthy and tasty.

 **Features**

-* Powered by node.js streams & compatible with many gulp plugins
+* Powered by node streams & compatible with many gulp plugins
 * Sprockets-like "include" directive for file concatenation
-* Use Gulp plugins as Sprockets-like file processors.
+* Use Gulp plugins as Sprockets-like file processors
 * Built in http server (rebuilds files on browser refresh, no flaky fs watch).
 * Out of the box support for: less and ejs
-* No DSL BS, the ojfile is JavaScript
+* No DSL, the ojfile is JavaScript

-The project is currently very experimental, use it for fun.
-Things will change.

 ## How is it different from Gulp, Grunt, X?

 Orangejuice favors convention over configuration.
 For example, Grunt & Gulp provides powerful API's for building very customized build scripts.
 This requires you to write a bit of code everytime you want your build system to do something new.
 Each step in the build pipeline is carefully orchestrated so every project becomes special.
 This means there's a lot of copy-pasta going on when starting something new.

 Orangejuice is inspired by Sprockets and uses a convention approach: A set of simple rules are used to determine what files to build, how to build them and where to put them.
-Files are processed bases on their filename endings.
+Files are processed bases on their filename extensions.

 Example: "index.html.ejs" will be run through the EJS processor.